elocemearg/ton/README.md

 # ton - Transfer Over Network

-ton is a zero-configuration local-network file transfer tool.
-It is designed for when you have a file on computer A, and you want to copy the file to computer B on the same network. ton does this without you having to mess about with USB sticks, look up any IP addresses, or email the file to yourself.
+`ton` is an answer to the problem "I have a file on computer A, and I want to copy it to computer B sitting right next to it on the same network, but I now realise this is nowhere near as easy as it should be in 2022".

+`ton` copies the file or files securely from one machine to the other, provided you have access to both machines, `ton` is installed on both, and they can see each other on the same network.

+This aims to be easier than messing about with USB sticks, or looking up and typing IP addresses, or emailing the file to yourself.
+No configuration is required other than entering a one-time passphrase on the receiving end.

 ## Usage example